 What Does it Mean to Have Empathy?

-Empathy is a word that perhaps many of us have heard, but which can be difficult to parse out in regards to what exactly it means or looks like.
-Many tend to conflate the terms sympathy and empathy, which despite sounding so similar, are not the same thing.
-Alternatively, it is equally true that while most of us likely have positive associations with the concept of empathy, we may have been taught, over the course of our childhood or in our career, to prioritize being reasonable, logical, and offering practical, accurate advice and taking action over offering empathy.
+Empathy is a word that perhaps many of us have heard, but which can be difficult to understand exactly it means or looks like.
+Sympathy and empathy sound similar, but are not the same thing.
+Most of us likely have positive associations with the concept of empathy.
+But over the course of childhood or our career we were taught to prioritize being reasonable, logical, and offering practical, accurate advice and taking action over offering empathy.
 This can be especially true for those working in the legal profession.
-However, we have found that there to be ample reasons why you should focus energy and effort on practicing empathy, and that it will ultimately benefit both you as the empathizer and the individual you’re empathizing with.
+Practicing empathy benefit both you as the empathizer and the individual you’re empathizing with.

 First, let’s define the word.
-According to Merriam-Webster, the definition of empathy consists of “the action of understanding, being aware of, being sensitive to, and vicariously experiencing the feelings, thoughts, and experience of another of either the past or present without having the feelings, thoughts, and experience fully communicated in an objectively explicit manner.”
+According to Merriam-Webster, the definition of empathy is “the action of understanding…the feelings, thoughts, and experience of another.”

 Why is Empathy a Vital Life Skill?